72squared/redpipe/docs/rationale.rst

 Why do I need this?
 -------------------
 Redis is really fast.
+If you only use redis on your laptop over a unix domain socket, go away.
+You probably do not need to think about pipelining.

+But in production scenarios, redis is usually running on another machine.
+That means the client needs to talk to redis server over a network.
+If you are in AWS Ec2, there's a good chance your redis server is in a different availablity zone.

+Your application latency is determined by the speed of your network.
-Despite this, if you make many calls to redis to satisfy a single request, application latency can be terrible.
+If you make many calls to redis to satisfy a single request, application latency can be terrible.

-This is because each command needs to make another trip across the network.
+Each command needs to make another trip across the network.
 If your network round trip time is one millisecond, that doesn't seem too terrible.
 But if you have dozens or hundreds of redis commands, this adds up quickly.